HusenjanDev/Quartz/content/Documents/0023 Visualizing Log Data with Microsoft Sentinel Workbooks.md

 ## Information

 Microsoft Sentinel Workbooks are designed to visualize logs that occurs in our environment so we can better secure and respond to incidents, alerts, and threat actors.
+I recently decided to implement Microsoft Sentinel Workbooks to monitor domain admin accounts to protect them from brute-force and password spray attacks.

 ## Implemention

-With Microsoft Sentinel Workbooks we can implement monitoring for domain admin accounts and other assets which needs more attention than others.
-Here's a overview of a workbook dashboard which monitors highly privileged accounts.
+Using Microsoft Sentinel Workbooks we can implement monitoring for domain admin accounts and other assets which needs more attention than others.
+Here's a overview of Microsoft Sentinel Workbook that I made to monitor domain admin accounts.

 ![[0000 Visualizing-Log-Data-with-Microsoft-Sentinel-Workbooks-00.png]]